The ear can be divided into three parts: the outer ear, middle ear and inner ear.

 Endolymph drains from the saccule and utricle into the endolymphatic duct.
 The duct travels through the vestibular aqueduct to the posterior aspect of the petrous part of the temporal bone.
 Here, the duct expands to a sac where endolymph can be secreted and absorbed.

 The bony labyrinth and membranous labyrinth have different arterial supplies.
-The bony labyrinth receives three arteries, which also supply the surrounding temporal bone:
+The bony labyrinth receives its blood supply from three arteries, which also supply the surrounding temporal bone:

 - Anterior tympanic branch (from maxillary artery).

 The membranous labyrinth is supplied by the labyrinthine artery, a branch of the inferior cerebellar artery (or, occasionally, the basilar artery).
 It divides into three branches:

 - Cochlear branch – supplies the cochlear duct.